Zextras/carbonio-ui-preview/examples/app/README.md

 This app provide a minimal example of use of the carbonio-ui-preview package.

-Run `npm run dev` from within this folder to launch the dev environment and see it live.
+From within this folder, install the dependencies `npm install` and run `npm run dev` to start the dev environment and see it live.